Enriques surfaces with normal K3-like coverings: Homological characterization

-The condition is also sufficient: If $\lambda=\mu^{p-1}$ is non-zero, we replace $D$ by $\mu D$.
+(ii) Write $D^p=\lambda D$ for some scalar $\lambda\in k$.
+Choose some $\mu=\lambda^{1/(p-1)}$ in some algebraic closure.
+This gives a finite separable extension $k'=k(\mu)$.
+Replacing $A$ by $A\otimes_kk'$ we may assume $k=k'$.
+If $\lambda\neq 0$, we replace $D$ by $\mu D$.
 The upshot is that either $D^p=D$ or $D^p=0$.
 Then the corresponding height one group scheme is $G=\mu_p$ or $G=\alpha_p$, respectively.
 According to Proposition \ref{fixed and free points}, the $G$-action on $X$ is free.
 Since the ring of invariants $A^D$ contains the ring of $p$-th powers $A^p$, the projection $X\ra X/G$ is a universal homeomorphism, whence the ring of invariants $A^D$ is local.
 According to the Eakin--Nagata Theorem, or equivalently by faithful flatness, it is also noetherian.
 It then also must be complete.
 It follows from \cite{Schroeer 2007}, Proposition 2.2 that the invariant ring is also regular.